sagemath/trac_to_gh/Issue 4979.md

 # Issue 4979: do not use xdg-open on Solaris to open the browser when starting the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4979

 Original creator: mabshoff